KrukAdam/BuilderHeroes/README.md

 ## Status

-The game is in the early stages of development.
+The game is refactor and change to 3D version.
+Info coming soon!

 ## Version